Students holding undergraduate degrees from an accredited four-year institution in the U.S. or abroad may apply.

-There are four Graduate Assistantships offered in conjunction with work on The Literary Review—two for first-year students that carry the title of Editorial Assistant and two for a second-year students that carry the title of Assistant Editor.
+There are four Graduate Assistantships offered in conjunction with work on The Literary Review—two for first-year students that carry the title of Editorial Assistant, and two for second-year students that carry the title of Assistant Editor.

 The Director’s Award, Baumeister, and Ronald J. Doerfler Memorial Scholarship are all awards that are given by the Faculty Admissions Committee in recognition of students whose work shows significant promise.